How to Succeed at Your Second Interview (With 8 Tips)

 1. Be confident

-Communicate both with your body language and your voice that you are confident and excited for the second interview.
+Communicate both with your body language and your voice that you're confident and excited for the second interview.
 Stand when your interviewer enters the room, greet them with a medium-firm handshake and answer questions with a strong speaking voice.
-Keep your feet on the ground or crossed at the ankles, your chin high and your shoulders back when answering questions.

 2. Show excitement